Quasinormal modes of a charged spherically symmetric black hole in bumblebee gravity: Calculation methods for Quasinormal modes

 \subsection{QNMs of scalar field solved by CFM}

 For the scalar field perturbation $\psi$ with undetermined boundary conditions, there are many solutions allowed by the differential equation~\eqref{scalar master equation b}.
 To solve this equation we need to figure out the asymptotic behavior of the scalar perturbation.
-Since we only focus on the perturbation behavior outside the black hole horizon, we should consider the boundary conditions at both the horizon $\left(r=r_{2}\right)$ and the infinity $\left(r\rightarrow\infty\right)$.
-Note that without consideration of quantum effects, only pure ingoing waves are allowed at horizon.
+Since we only focus on the perturbation behavior outside the black hole horizon, we should consider the boundary conditions at both the event horizon $\left(r=r_{2}\right)$ and infinity $\left(r\rightarrow\infty\right)$.
+Note that,~in the absense of quantum effects, the physically relevant boundary conditions are pure ingoing waves at the horizon and pure outgoing waves at infinity.
 Besides, we only consider pure outgoing waves at infinity.
 The asymptotic behaviors are

-Next, we will use the CFM \cite{Leaver} to solve the differential equation~\eqref{scalar master equation b}.
+Next, we will use the CFM \cite{Leaver:1985ax} to solve the differential equation~\eqref{scalar master equation b}.
 According to the asymptotic conditions \eqref{BC1} and \eqref{BC2}, we can write the trial solution of the scalar field:

 By substituting the series expansion \eqref{scalar asymptotic solution} into Eq.~\eqref{scalar master equation b}, a six-term recurrence relation for the expansion coefficients $a_{n}$ can be obtained